editorandcriticism/editorandcriticism.github.io/dita/dss.md

 Last updated on Feb.
 16, 2005, in New York City.
 Some of the information about XML and the other technologies discussed in this presentation might be out of date.

+_The predictions made in 2005 near the end of the presentation, however, strike me as particularly prescient._

 Copyright 1996-2025 www.Criticism.Com

 <!--